 The Labyrinthine Network of Tunnels

-The catacombs of Paris are a labyrinthine network of tunnels.
+The catacombs are a labyrinthine network of tunnels.
 Many visitors have gotten lost in the tunnels, never to be seen again.
 The tunnels are not straightforward and can confuse people unfamiliar with the area.

 The Crypts of the Unknown